aholstenson/miio/README.md

 supports `power` no minor or patch version will introduce `power-mega` and replace `power`.
 If new functionality is needed the new capability will be added along side the older one.

+## Reporting issues

+[Reporting issues](docs/reporting-issues.md) contains information that is useful for making any issue you want to report easier to fix.

 ## Advanced: Skip model and token checks